The consequences of a DUI conviction can be serious. Read on to learn how to minimize the damage to your finances, driving record, and insurance.

 |Added Insurance Costs:||$5,000+|

 These costs are just estimates.
 How much you end up paying could be much higher.
-Get a quote to find out how much a DUI will raise your insurance rates.
+Compare car insurance quote to find out how much a DUI will raise your rates.

 Will a DUI really increase your insurance costs by $5,000 per year?
 That’s a little on the high side, but your rates are going to go up significantly.
 It's difficult to quantify because every insurance company handles DUI cases differently.
 Rest assured, if you're currently enjoying any sort of preferred or safe driver discount, that will be gone at your next renewal date when insurance companies re-run your driving record.
 Some companies may choose to drop you altogether.
 Others may switch you to their "high-risk" division as soon as they learn of a DUI infraction.
 While there are companies that specialize in insuring high-risk drivers, rates for drivers with DUIs are usually double, triple, or more than for a driver without a DUI, all other things being equal.
 Luckily, there are agents that specialize in insuring people with DUIs and QuoteWizard can help you find them.